Opening hours

 How much do the tickets cost

 Walking and seeing the installations on your own is for free.
+If you want to join the guided tours you need a ticket.
+Tickets can be bought at Billetto.se.
+Ticket release: September 6.

-Public tours in Swedish: Adult: 125 SEK*, Pensioner: 105 SEK*, Youth (10-17 years): 95 SEK*, Children (0-9 years): Free. * = Including Billeo’s service fee.
+Public tours in Swedish: Adult: 140 SEK*, Pensioner: 110 SEK*, Youth (10-17 years): 100 SEK*, Children (0-9 years): Free. * = Including Billetto´s service fee.

 Where do I buy my tickets for a guided tour?

-All tickets must be pre-purchased directly via Billetto’s website before the tour starts or via Alingsås Tourist Office.
-No tickets can be bought on site in Åmanska Parken, where the tours begin.
+All tickets must be pre-purchased directly via Billetto.se before the tour starts or via Alingsås Kulturhus.
 These tours are only available in Swedish.

 How do I book a private guided tour?